wp-plugins/spotted-koi-wordpress-mu-all-blogs-post-count/readme.txt

 == Frequently Asked Questions ==

-None at this time.
-[Ask away here](http://spottedkoi.com/plugins/sk-wpmu-all-blogs-post-count-plugin/ "Spotted Koi WPMU All Blogs Post Count Plugin")
+You can always ask here: (http://spottedkoi.com/plugins/sk-wpmu-all-blogs-post-count-plugin/ "Spotted Koi WPMU All Blogs Post Count Plugin")

+How Do I display the post count in my blog posts?
+Just insert the tag [sk_post_count] into your post, and we will take care of the rest!

 == Screenshots ==